AshitaXI/Documentation/content/usage/configurations.md

 | `24`  | Menu movement. (right) _(Also handles targeting.)_ |
 | `25`  | Take screenshot. _(Menu/windows must be hidden.)_ |
 | `26`  | Toggle use of movement, menu and camera controls. |

+#### `padguid000`

+The `padguid000` value is used to tell the client which gamepad device should be used when automatically detecting controller devices.
+This is a newer feature made available to the client which allows players to specifically connect to a desired controller instead of having the client automatically connect to the first one it finds, as it did before.
+This is useful for players who have multiple controllers connected to their machine, or have additional kinds of controllers or other input devices that identify as controllers (such as racing wheels) and want to only ever use a specific one with FFXI.

+This setting expects the raw GUID string of the controller device, in the normal format of: `{00000000-0000-0000-0000-000000000000}`

+_The included gamepad configuration tool that ships with Final Fantasy XI now has the ability to select the desired controller you wish to use._

 #### DirectInput Button Mappings